 If the Securities Depository shall determine not to continue to act as Securities Depository for the Notes, or the Corporation shall have advised the Securities Depository and the Trustee of the Corporation's determination that the Securities Depository is incapable of discharging its duties, the Corporation will be required to attempt to retain another qualified securities depository to replace the Securities Depository.
-Upon receipt by the Corporation or the Trustee of the Notes together with an assignment duly executed by the Securities Depository, the Corporation will be required to execute and deliver to the successor depository, Notes of the same principal amount, interest rate, and maturity.
+Upon receipt by the Corporation or the Trustee of the Notes together with an assignment duly executed by the Securities Depository, the Corporation will be required to execute and deliver to the successor Securities Depository, Notes of the same principal amount, interest rate, and maturity.

-If the Corporation shall be unable to retain a qualified successor to the Securities Depository or the Corporation shall have determined that it is in the best interest of the Corporation not to continue the Book-Entry System of transfer or that the interest of the Beneficial Owners of the Notes might be adversely affected if the Book-Entry System of transfer is continued (the Corporation undertakes no obligation to make any investigation to determine the occurrence of any events that would permit it to make any such determination), and shall have made provision to so notify Beneficial Owners of the Notes by mailing an appropriate notice to the Securities Depository, upon receipt by the Corporation of the Notes together with an assignment duly executed by the Securities Depository, the Corporation, at its expense, will be required to execute, and cause to be authenticated and delivered pursuant to the instructions of the Securities Depository, Notes in fully registered form and in Authorized Denominations.
-In such event, payment of principal at maturity will be made upon surrender of such Notes to the Trustee.
+If the Corporation shall be unable to retain a qualified successor to the Securities Depository or the Corporation shall have determined that it is in the best interest of the Corporation not to continue the Book-Entry System of transfer or that the interest of the Beneficial Owners of the Notes might be adversely affected if the Book-Entry System of transfer is continued (the Corporation undertakes no obligation to make any investigation to determine the occurrence of any events that would permit it to make any such determination), and shall have made provision to so notify Beneficial Owners of the Notes by transmitting by electronic means an appropriate notice to the Securities Depository, upon receipt by the Corporation of the Notes together with an assignment duly executed by the Securities Depository, the Corporation, at its expense, will be required to execute, and cause to be authenticated and delivered pursuant to the instructions of the Securities Depository, Notes in fully registered form and in Authorized Denominations.

-EXPECTED APPLICATION OF NOTE PROCEEDS
+EXPECTED USES AND APPLICATION OF NOTE PROCEEDS